sju-chem-3220-2020/comp-hw-1-introduction-to-jupyter-notebooks-repright/README.md

 # First assignment, due before first lecture

 Assignment Notebook File: [comp_assignment-0.ipynb](https://raw.githubusercontent.com/sju-chem264-2019/intro-to-jupyter/master/comp_assignment-0.ipynb)
+You can right click the link to `save link as`

 This assignment will make sure that you have installed the Jupyter notebook on your laptop.
 It will also serve as an introduction to basic programming methods.